Student Accounts Coordinator

 Work is performed in an office setting that may be, at times, noisy and intense with multiple interruptions.
 Learned physical skill required to perform keyboarding and/or ten-key functions.
 Minimal physical exertion required.
 Most job time spent sitting with occasional walking.

 Bachelor’s degree in Business Administration, education or related field.
 Experience performing the duties of the job may substitute for the degree requirement on a year for year basis.
-Three years’ experience working directly with students in an educational setting with a focus in student financial services (student accounts, financial aid, etc.), or in a finance related field, including experience developing and facilitating information sessions, presentation and/or workshops.
-Demonstrated experience in serving in a lead capacity that involves training, mentoring and coaching staff.
+Three years’ experience working directly with students in an educational setting with a focus in student financial services (student accounts, financial aid, etc.), or a finance related field.

 KNOWLEDGE, SKILLS, AND ABILITIES